 This section will discuss the research methodology that is applied to the present research.
 The research method used for this research is Systematic Literature Review.
 This section will explain the research method and discuss the protocol that was followed for applying this method for data collection in this research.
-This research is conducted with the help of qualitative research methodology.
+This research is conducted with the help of qualitative research methodology and quantitative dissertation help.
 Research design is defined as “types of inquiry within qualitative, quantitative and mixed methods approaches that provide specific direction for procedures in a research design” (Creswell, 2013, p.
 12).
 Qualitative approach is open and subjective and uses a low level of measurement (Opoku, Ahmed, & Akotia, 2016, p.
 35).

 Qualitative approach is generally associated with Interpretivism research philosophy as it is subjective and sees the researcher’s use of epistemology for interpretation (Collis & Hussey, 2009).
 Qualitative research is appropriate for research studies that involve the revealing of multiple narratives, and greater insight (Creswell, 2013).
 Qualitative research is flexible enough to involve complex studies as there is no predetermined and fixed methods that the researcher must follow in his research (Willis & Jost, 2007).